MeikelLP/global-game-jam-2020/README.md

 # User manual

-The game is controlled with mouse and keyboard.
+The goal of the game is to repair all broken parts of a phone.

-The goal is to repair a broken phone by disassembling it, identifying the broken part(s), repairing the broken part(s) and reassembling the phone.
+The game is controller with mouse and keyboard.

 Basic controlls:
 * Click and drag right mouse button to rotate the phone